-- Eat foods that are high in fiber such as whole wheat, pears, oats, and vegetables.
+- Eat foods that are high in fiber, such as whole wheat, oats, and vegetables.

 - Reduce your intake of foods that are high in sugar, which can cause constipation.

-- Exercise daily to help keep your digestive system running right.
+- Exercise daily to help keep your digestive system running well.

 The following sections answer your questions about an impacted bowel.

 How do you soften an impacted stool quickly?